-Vancouver is home to the largest lesbian, gay, bisexual, trans, gender diverse, queer, and Two-Spirit (LGBTQ2+) community in Western Canada.
+Vancouver is home to the largest Two-Spirit, lesbian, gay, bisexual, trans, gender diverse, and queer (2SLGBTQ+) community in Western Canada.

-The LGBTQ2+ community is a significant presence throughout Vancouver, centred along Davie Street in the West End and Commercial Drive in Grandview.
+The 2SLGBTQ+ community is a significant presence throughout Vancouver, centred along Davie Street in the West End and Commercial Drive in Grandview.

-Every year, the Mayor proclaims a week in August as Pride Week as a show of support for this diverse and vibrant community.
+Every year, the Mayor proclaims the last week of July into the first week of August as Pride Week to show support for this diverse and vibrant community.

 What's new at City facilities